wekan/wekan/SECURITY.md

 Security is very important to us.
-If discover any issue regarding security, please disclose the information responsibly by sending an email to security (at) wekan.team and not by creating a GitHub issue.
+If you discover any issue regarding security, please disclose the information responsibly by sending an email to security (at) wekan.team and not by creating a GitHub issue.
 We will respond swiftly to fix verifiable security issues.